“If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”

 The Elms’ Leadership Programme is key to the development of these transferable skills.
 Equipping pupils with a broad skillset is essential in preparing them for achievement throughout the whole school journey.

-This year our Elms leaders will face new challenges through the programme with two exciting projects, unique to our school community.
-The ‘Elms Wild’ project and The Elms Endeavour Award will give pupils the chance to give something back to their school and local community, and most importantly to contribute to a crucial global initiative.
+The leadership programme includes two exciting projects, unique to our school community.
+The ‘Elms Wild’ project and The Elms Endeavour Award gives pupils the chance to give something back to their school and local community.

 The ‘Elms Wild’ Project